Install

 /opt/Vivado/2022.2/tps/lnx64/jre11.0.11_9/bin/java

-To use this version of Java instead of the system Java or installing it, simply add the directory to your PATH environment variable:
+To use this version of Java instead of the system Java or installing it, simply update your PATH and JAVA_HOME environment variables:

 export PATH=/opt/Vivado/2022.2/tps/lnx64/jre11.0.11_9/bin:$PATH

-Or, if using Windows, use the Control panel for environment variables and add a new entry for PATH.
+Or, if using Windows, search for “edit environment variables” and add a new entry for PATH and JAVA_HOME appropriately.

 CLASSPATH

 Java has the notion of a CLASSPATH, this is a list of locations where java can look for compiled Java code (.class files or .jar files) to execute at runtime.
-The CLASSPATH can be set on the command line (as in the example test command above) or it can be set via the environment variable CLASSPATH.
+The CLASSPATH can be set on the command line (java -cp <CLASSPATH_HERE>) or it can be set via the environment variable CLASSPATH.
 If a script to set the CLASSPATH variable (in Linux) is desired, the following command can be run:

 echo "export CLASSPATH=`pwd`/bin:`pwd`/jars/*" > bin/rapidwright_classpath.sh